flashbots/cvm-reverse-proxy/README.md

 ## Modes of operation

 Server
-- TCP/HTTP server with aTLS on the server side, to allow client verify the server measurement (with client supporting one or more multiple measurements)
+- TCP/HTTP server with aTLS on the server side, to allow client verify the server measurement.
 - TCP/HTTP server that verifies the client (via client-side aTLS certificate).
 The measurement is passed along to the proxy target as header.

 Client
-- Client making a request, verifying server aTLS
+- Client making a request, verifying server aTLS (supporting one or multiple whitelisted measurements).
-- Client making a request with a client-side aTLS cert
+- Client making a request with a client-side aTLS cert.

 ---